Ramsay Health Care offers convenient MRI appointments without waiting as well as quick and accurate results.

 The MRI examination is quite noisy and you will be given ear protection to reduce the level of discomfort caused by this noise.

-Once the examination is completed, the images will be reported and the results sent to the referring clinician (your doctor).
+Once the examination is completed, the images will be reported by a Consultant Radiologist and the results sent to the referring clinician (your doctor).

 We are unable to discuss your results with you immediately after the examination, as your Doctor or Consultant will do this with you at your follow-up appointment.